I Can't Wait (Stevie Nicks song): Background

+Critical reception

+Cash Box reviewed "I Can't Wait" favorably, describing it as "a rolling pop/rocker [...] with a slicing guitar and high-tech production."
+Billboard wrote that the song had a "crowded production" with "pumping bass" that underpinned Nicks' "theatrical style".
+Dave Sholin from The Gavin Report praised the hook as one of her best.
+Reviewing the song for Sounds magazine, Andy Hurt wrote "let sleeping dogs lie."

 Chart performance

 "I Can't Wait" first charted in Australia, debuting on the Kent Music Report chart on 13 January 1986, peaking at No. 20 in February.
-The single first entered the UK Singles Chart on 25 January 1986, peaking at No. 54 in early February; Nicks' first single to chart in the UK since "Stop Draggin' My Heart Around" in 1981.
+The single first entered the UK Singles Chart for week ending 25 January 1986, peaking at No. 54 the following week; Nicks' first single to chart in the UK since "Stop Draggin' My Heart Around" in 1981.
 "I Can't Wait" spent a week on the Irish Singles Chart peaking at No. 29 on 23 January 1986.
 In New Zealand, the single entered the chart on 16 February 1986, peaking at No. 39 the following week.

-In the United States, the single peaked inside the top 20, peaking at No. 16 for two weeks on the Billboard Hot 100 in August 1986 and is one of only four of Nicks' singles to enter the Dance Club Songs chart, peaking inside the top 30.
-In Germany, "I Can't Wait" entered the chart in early May 1986, peaking at No. 58 two weeks later.
+In the United States, the single was the second most added song to contemporary hit radio stations reporting to Billboard during the week ending February 22, 1986.
+It peaked inside the top 20, peaking at No. 16 for two weeks on the Billboard Hot 100 in April 1986 and is one of only four of Nicks' singles to enter the Dance Club Songs chart, peaking inside the top 30.
+In West Germany, "I Can't Wait" entered the chart in early May 1986, peaking at No. 58 two weeks later.

 The single's American chart run coincided with that of a Nu Shooz song also titled "I Can't Wait".

 The song was re-issued as a single in the UK and Europe in October 1991, to promote the Timespace: The Best of Stevie Nicks compilation album.
 The single peaked marginally higher in the UK on this release, at No. 47 in November 1991.

 Music video

-The music video for "I Can't Wait" was directed by Marty Callner.
-The music video features Nicks, her brother Christopher, Sharon Celani, and Lori Perry-Nicks (Nicks’ longtime back-up singers), choreographer Brad Jeffries and a cheeky Mick Fleetwood on a stage and on a set of stairs.
+The music video for "I Can't Wait" was directed by Marty Callner and produced by Rabia Dockroy of Cream Cheese Productions.
+The music video features Nicks, her brother Christopher, Sharon Celani, and Lori Perry-Nicks (Nicks’ longtime back-up singers), choreographer Brad Jeffries and a cameo by Mick Fleetwood.

-Nicks also performs parts by herself in a small room which could be a interpreted as a prison cell.
-Nicks is primarily dressed in black and sings the song in front of a microphone and sometimes a tambourine, which goes back to Nicks' trademark image of her performances of "Rhiannon" with Fleetwood Mac.
+Nicks performs part of the song by herself in a small room which could be a interpreted as a prison cell.
+Nicks is primarily dressed in black and sings the song in front of a microphone.

-Nicks says that she did drugs on the set of all her videos of the era, however, regarding the video for "I Can't Wait" she said in I Want My MTV:

-"I look at that video, I look at my eyes, and I say to myself, 'Could you have laid off the pot, the coke and the tequila for three days, so you could have looked a little better?
-It just makes me want to go back into that video and stab myself."

 An earlier, alternative edit of the music video aired in Australia, due to the single's earlier release there.

-Reception

-In Smash Hits, Janice Long wrote, "I can't wait for it to end!
-Why is it that there's a certain number of American records that all sound exactly the same and offer nothing that is refreshing or exciting?"
-Reviewing the song for Sounds magazine, Andy Hurt wrote "let sleeping dogs lie."